cchitsiang/awesome-stars/README.md

 ## JavaScript

+- [ahmed3520/lam-store](https://github.com/ahmed3520/lam-store) - Lam-store App is a desktop app that allows users to perform tasks through a centralized chat interface.
+It supports apps developed in any language and uses Node child processes to communicate with the
 - [cptn-io/el-cptn](https://github.com/cptn-io/el-cptn) - cptn.io is an open source platform that helps develop and deploy integrations and data pipelines quickly and easily.
 - [thecookingsenpai/autogpt-gui](https://github.com/thecookingsenpai/autogpt-gui) - A graphical user interface for AutoGPT
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow using LangchainJS